dnjstrom/animation-workshop/docs/article.md

 #### Minimize the number of rules

-Many sites serve unnecessary big style sheets with styles that might not be releveant to the current page or used at all.
+Many sites serve unnecessarily big style sheets with styles that might not be releveant to the current page or used at all.

 #### Avoid universal rules

-Rules that includes selectors that match a lot of elements, like `*`, `[type="url"]` or `div` has to be checked for each such element which can prove expensive.
+Rules like `*` or `[type="url"]` has to be checked for all elements which can add up to a hefty performance cost.

+#### Use classes

+While a rule like `li:nth-child(odd)` has a certain elegance, from a performance standpoint it'd make more sense to just add a class `.odd-row` to all odd rows.

 Preferably rules should be written so it is quick to determine if it **does not** apply to an given element.
 Rules are matched right to left, so a rule like `div .button` is more performant than `.button div` since with the latter the `.button` parent has to be checked for all `div` elements, but in the former the `div` parent only has to be checked for `.button` class elements - of which there are likely far fewer.